0xMiden/miden-faucet/docs/src/index.md

 # Miden Faucet

+The Miden Faucet is a token distribution service that provides developers and users with test tokens for the Miden blockchain without cost.

+It implements proof-of-work challenges to ensure fair distribution of tokens, balancing accessibility for legitimate users while preventing malicious actors from draining the token supply.

-The Miden faucet contains a library and a binary CLI.
+It contains a library and a binary CLI.

 ### Miden faucet library